Are you a victim of wage theft?

 - A reasonable amount of time has elapsed from when work was performed and when the wages should have been paid

-- Call Consumer Protection Services at (813) 903-3430.
+- Call Consumer Protection Services at (813) 635-8316 or fill out our online complaint form.
 We will assess your situation and provide information on which options are available to you, including:

-- Referring you to the Florida State Department of Labor
+- Referring you to the Federal Wage and Hour Division of the Department of Labor

 - Filing a claim for mediation with the 13th Judicial Mediation and Diversions Services Program